kiali/kiali.io/content/en/docs/Configuration/p8s-jaeger-grafana/prometheus.md

 `http://prometheus.<istio_namespace_name>:9090`, which is the usual case if you are using [the Prometheus Istio add-on](https://istio.io/latest/docs/ops/integrations/prometheus/#option-1-quick-start).
-If your Prometheus instance has a different service name or is installed to a different namespace, you must manually provide the endpoint where it is available, like in the following example:
+If your Prometheus instance has a different service name or is installed in a different namespace, you must manually provide the endpoint where it is available, like in the following example: